jcallerame/minidash/README.md

 # minidash
-General-purpose Javascript library similar to lodash, but with smaller footprint
+General-purpose Javascript library similar to lodash, but with smaller footprint.